zjiang0/Data-Science-Challenge/README.md

 # Data-Science-Challenge
-*Don't include first four challenges that already have solution
+*Don't include the first four challenges that already have solution

 This repository is only for self-learning purpose.
 Update everyday.